The 5 phases of project management

 Just like a task can be splited into several sub-tasks, each project phase can be organized into several steps.
 In the case of project planning, the following four axes can guide you.

-• Carry out a feasibility study: this variable concerns the evaluation of the project's objectives, timetable and cost( to check whether they can be achieved.
-To achieve the project's expected results, it's important to be able to strike a balance between the requirements and the resources used.
+• Conduct a feasibility study: this variable concerns the evaluation of the objectives, schedule and cost of the project (to check if they can be achieved).
+To achieve the expected results of the project, it is important to be able to create a balance between the requirements and the resources used.

 • Project deliverables: this part involves identifying the scope of the work required and its form.
 Based on the statement of work (which describes the project's work requirements, schedule, invoicing schedule, what's acceptable and what isn't), instructions for deliverables' medium and their quantity will then be clearly defined for the completion steps.